Pulmonary embolism (PE) is a life-threatening medical condition characterized by the sudden blockage of one or more arteries in the lungs.

 14. How is a pulmonary embolism managed?

-High flow oxygen, analgesia, IV fluid and fibrinolytic therapy with IV streptokinase.
+High-flow oxygen, analgesia, IV fluids, and fibrinolytic therapy with IV streptokinase.

 15. How can a pulmonary embolism be prevented in at-risk patients?

 Prevention of pulmonary embolism in at-risk patients typically involves using anticoagulants to inhibit clot formation and employing compression stockings to promote circulation, especially when immobilized, alongside lifestyle changes like regular exercise and hydration.